Cristina Rivera Garza: Philosophy and style

-Rivera Garza’s works have been described as a “disturbing pleasure.”
-As a writer, she aims to darken things and make readers suspicious, believing that “there is too much light and clarity in the world” as well as too much communication and messaging.
+Rivera Garza’s works have been described as a "disturbing pleasure".
+As a writer, she aims to darken things and make readers suspicious, believing that "there is too much light and clarity in the world" as well as too much communication and messaging.
 She does not write to create stories, nor to express herself or convince her readers to her point of view.
 Instead, she believes she is producing a kind of reality, agreeing with poet Caridad Ascensio that books provide travel through a state of mind.
-She does not believe the purpose of fiction is to inform, as there are other ways to do this, but rather she views writing as a physical manifestation of thinking.
+She does not believe that the purpose of fiction is to inform, as there are other ways to do this, but rather she views writing as a physical manifestation of thinking.
 Rivera Garza believes that literature is one of the few ways people can explore the limits of human experience through language, stating that the books that have impacted her the most are those that made her think.

 Most of her creative work is a hybrid of styles, genres, and elements.
 She mixes styles such as narrative, poetry, short story, and novel.
 She blends elements from her imagination, along with those of reality including historical documents and even included herself in one of her novels.
 Her work has often focused on those marginalized, such as insane people and prostitutes and challenges the idea that concepts such as sex, nation or narrative identity are stable.
-Several of her works are influenced by her experience on both sides of the border, primarily writing in Spanish but has written in English as well.
+Several of her works are influenced by her experience on both sides of the border, primarily writing in Spanish, but she has written in English as well.

 Recognition

-Rivera Garza is one of Mexico’s best-known writers, having won six of Mexico’s highest literary awards.
+Rivera Garza is one of Mexico’s best-known writers, having won six of Mexico's highest literary awards.
 Jorge Volpi has named her his favorite writer.
-Her work, especially “Nadie me verá llorar”, has been praised by critics, such as Carlos Fuentes, who stated that it has not received the attention that it deserves.
+Her work, especially Nadie me verá llorar, has been praised by critics such as Carlos Fuentes, who stated that it has not received the attention it deserves.